-Today on the birth anniversary of Amelia Earhart, the poster child of ‘what girls can achieve,’ I am excited to share this beautiful piece by Aayat Lal.
-Living in London and all of 7 years, Aayat knows more about Indian art forms than most of us would.
+Today on the birth anniversary of Amelia Earhart, the poster child of ‘what girls can achieve,’ we are proud to share this beautiful piece by Aayat Lal.
+Living in London and all of 7 years, Aayat knows more about Indian art forms than most of us in the country would.
 Aayat wants to do her bit to revive traditional folkarts, enjoying immensely the folk art workshops by MeMeraki.

 Here is a girl on a mission!

 During Lockdown, these art classes have inspired me to become an artist.
 Every time I paint, I get better at it.

 I joined these classes because I wanted to get better at art.
 I also joined these art classes because I knew that only a few families are doing these art forms.
 This means that in a few years, these art forms will become extinct.

 We have to learn about these art forms more so that we can pass it on to others and we can save these precious art forms.

 When I finish each painting, I feel amazed because my painting looked so good.
 I have also learnt that India has a lot of art forms.